oceanprotocol-archive/OEPs/11/archive/README.md.v1.0.md

 * Any user can apply for adding new asset or challenge existing assets or actors;
 * All participants can vote to support or against the asset or actor;
-* Curation proofs market reveals the result after the voting period is closed;
+* Curation market reveals the result after the voting period is closed;
 * The majority party win the voting and rewards;
-* Curation proofs market keep or eject the asset or actor according to the voting result.
+* Curation market keep or eject the asset or actor according to the voting result.

 Smart contract SHOULD have data struct and interface functions to implement TCR in Ocean network: